AI guitar remover

 The same engine powers our vocal isolator and drum remover, so one upload also gives you the a cappella, the karaoke version, and the isolated rhythm section.
 Switch tools from the result screen without re-uploading.

 Yes.
 You can preview the minus-guitar mix in your browser without an account.
-Sign up for a free plan to download the WAV — that plan gives you about ten minutes of processing each month, and Pro unlocks longer files plus batch downloads.
+Sign up for a free plan to download the WAV — that plan gives you about three minutes of processing each month, and Pro unlocks longer files plus batch downloads.

 It treats guitar as one stem, so a clear lead solo over a separate rhythm bed usually comes out cleanest.
 When rhythm and lead occupy the same frequency band, both are pulled together — useful for a karaoke backing, less surgical for isolating only the solo.